 People around you are all laughing and having a good time, but you–no, you can’t understand a blasted word.
 You thought you’d understand at least something!
 Then, you start to wonder if they’re talking about you.
 You smile and nod and act like you understand.
 But you just want to get the hell out of there.
 All the happiness you felt wilts inside.

 Soon, you realize that the entire idea of living abroad was a mistake.
 A HUGE mistake.
 But it’s okay.
-You’ll take responsibility for this horrible lapse in judgement.
-You’ll swallow your pride, pack your bags and go home.
+You’ll take responsibility for this horrible lapse in judgment.
+You’ll swallow your pride, pack your bags, and go home.
 It’s the right thing to do.
 After all, people make mistakes all the time.

 So, What Exactly Is Culture Shock?

-Like the name implies, it’s a shock to the system when you’re suddenly immersed into a new culture for the long haul.
-Suddenly, most everything you knew is being done a different way.
+As the name implies, it’s a shock to the system when you’re suddenly immersed in a new culture for the long haul.
+Suddenly, almost everything you know is being done a different way.
 If you don’t speak the language, you might feel trapped and isolated in your new surroundings.

 Culture shock feels like intense homesickness.
-But that’s not really it.
 And it doesn’t discriminate.
 It preys on boys, girls, the young and the old.
-Though young people can be less set in their ways and are often more willing to try new things.
+Fortunately, young people can be less set in their ways and are often more adaptable and willing to try new things.

 It’s like starting a brand new life.
 Well, yes.
 That’s exactly what you’re doing.